chrisveness/scrypt-kdf/README.md

 `Scrypt.kdf(passphrase, params)` – derive key from given passphrase (async).

-- `passphrase` is a user-supplied password string/TypedArray/Buffer to be hashed and stored.
+- `passphrase` is a user-supplied password string/Uint8Array to be hashed and stored.
 - `params` is an object with properties `logN`, `r`, `p`.
   - `logN` is a CPU/memory cost parameter: an integer *work factor* which determines the cost of the key derivation function, and hence the security of the stored key; for sub-100ms interactive logins, a [value of 15 is recommended](https://blog.filippo.io/the-scrypt-parameters/) for current (2017) hardware (increased from the original 2009 recommendation of 14)
   - `r` (optional) is a block size parameter, an integer conventionally fixed at 8.
   - `p` (optional) is a parallelization parameter, an integer conventionally fixed at 1.
-- returns: (promised) key as a Buffer which can be stored in any preferred format.
+- returns: (promised) key as a Uint8Array which can be stored in any preferred format.

 ### – verify

 `Scrypt.verify(key, passphrase)` – confirm key was derived from passphrase (async).

-- `key` is a Buffer obtained from `Scrypt.kdf()`.
+- `key` is a Uint8Array obtained from `Scrypt.kdf()` (or corresponding base64 string / Node.js Buffer).
-- `passphrase` is the password string/TypedArray/Buffer used to derive the stored `key`.
+- `passphrase` is the password string/Uint8Array/Buffer used to derive the stored `key`.
 - returns: (promised) `true` for successful verification, `false` otherwise.

 ### – view parameters

 `Scrypt.viewParams(key)` – return the `logN`, `r`, `p` parameters used to derive `key`.

-- `key` is a Buffer derived from `Scrypt.kdf()`.
+- `key` is a Uint8Array (or base64 string or Node.js Buffer) obtained from `Scrypt.kdf()`.
 - returns `{ logN, r, p }` object.

 ### – pick parameters